 - Additional NOI = Increased Property Value

 Communities often pass-through the service fees associated with the Fetch amenity upon renewals on stabilized assets and lease-ups.

 Repurpose space dedicated to packages or lockers into co-working spaces, dog washing areas, a bike repair station, an additional unit, or nearly anything else that would be useful to your community and add value.

 - No upfront CapX

 No need to allocate construction costs, labor and space to building out package rooms (which will not be scalable).
 Upfront locker costs and space created to hold lockers will be unnecessary moving forward.

 The average amount of staff time lost handling packages at a 300-unit community is 2,281 hours annually which equals about $41,058 in labor time.
 24/7 concierge communities have historically had concierge staff spending up to 75% of their time dealing with packages.
 Fetch communities are now able to repurpose this wasted time, thus offsetting any associated fees.

 - No Long Term Commitments

-We have two-year contracts with no set-up costs or early termination fees.
-That means adding this amenity to your community is risk-free.
-If it’s not working at your community, all we need is a 30-day notice (p.s. we have a 100% retention rate).
-We even work with you on a ramp-up to make sure you are seamlessly integrating the costs of adding this amenity.
+We have two-year contracts, but with no up-front costs, and we even work with you on a pricing ramp-up to make sure you seamlessly integrate the costs of adding this amenity.